seahorn/crab/README.md

 core consists of an implementation of a fixpoint algorithm and several abstract numerical domains.

-The directory include contains a CFG that interfaces with IKOS as well as wrappers to execute backward and forward analyses on it.
+Ikos-core also provides a CFG that interfaces with IKOS as well as wrappers to execute backward and forward analyses on it.

 # License #